Are you sexually attracted to your partner?

 What makes someone want to have sex with you?

-Nobody wants to f*ck you just because you’re a good person.
+Nobody wants to have sex with another person long term solely because they’re a good person.

 Ladies and gentlemen: Your partner wants to take your clothes off because you’re kind, smart, *and*, because you’ve got sex appeal.